aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-parsing-analysis/java-email-extraction-nsf-aspose-email-guide/_index.md

 ---
-title: "How to Extract NSF Files Using Aspise.Email for Java – A Comprehensive Guide"
+title: "Extract NSF Files Using Aspose.Email for Java – Comprehensive Guide"
 description: "Learn how to extract nsf files with Aspose.Email for Java, including Maven Aspose email dependency setup, reading messages, and real‑world use cases."
 date: "2026-06-13"
 weight: 1